mzslezak/HDX-Data-Scientist-Test/README.md

 The CSV file available in this repository contains the results of a run with the broken script.
 The objective is to generate that file, but without the errors it currently presents.
 That sample CSV file can be found [here](data/dataset-list.csv).

 ## Getting Started
 The first step is to **clone** this repository locally -- (*do not fork!*).
 You will work on the solution on your local computer.
-When done, you can submit the whole repository as a `ZIP` package to the evaluation team.
+When done, you can submit the whole repository as a `ZIP` package to the evaluation team via email.

 Also, remember to install this script's dependencies from `requirements.txt`.